Rök runestone: Interpretation

 The story about the twenty kings says that the twenty were four groups of five brothers each, and in each of these four groups, all brothers shared the same names, and their fathers were four brothers (4 × 5 = 20).
 This piece of mythology seems to have been common knowledge at the time, but has been totally lost.
-The Sjólund is similar to the name given to Roslagen by Snorri Sturluson but it has often been interpreted as Sjælland where the Iron Age Lejre Kingdom lay, (nowadays a part of Denmark).
+The Sjólund is similar to the name given to the Swedish area Roslagen by the Icelander Snorri Sturluson but it has also been interpreted as Sjælland where the Iron Age Lejre Kingdom lay, (nowadays a part of Denmark).

 Starting with the Ingold-part, the text becomes increasingly hard to read.
 While the first part is written in the 16 common short-twig runes in the Younger Futhark, Varinn here switches over to using the older 24-type Elder Futhark and cipher runes.
 It has been assumed that this is intentional, and that the rows following this point concern legends connected specifically to Varinn and his tribe.

 After the word It is Vélinn ... follows the word Nit.
 This word remains uninterpreted, and its meaning is unclear.

 In the last line, the carver invokes the god Thor and then he says that Sibbi "of the shrine" begot a son at the age of ninety.
 Since Thor is evoked before telling about Sibbi's connection with the sanctuary and his potency at old age, it may be a recommendation that being a devout worshipper is beneficial.

 Although much in the inscription is difficult to understand, its structure is very symmetrical and easy to perceive: it consists of three parts of (roughly) equal length, each containing two questions and one more or less poetic answer to those questions.
 As Lars Lönnroth and, after him, Joseph Harris have argued, the form is very similar to the so-called "greppaminni", a sort of poetic riddle game presented by Snorri Sturluson in his Prose Edda.